-Seattle-area air expected to improve with showers — and possible thunderstorms
+Smoke expected to drift away from Seattle area, but weather drama isn’t over

 On Wednesday morning, the NWCC reported the containment of five large fires in Washington and Oregon: Evans Canyon, White River, Manning Road, Alameda and Babb.
 On Thursday morning, the Customs Road fire near Curlew, Ferry County, was also listed as 100% contained.

-Eight fires are being monitored by the NWCC, which gave the following status report Thursday:
+Seven fires are being monitored by the NWCC, which gave the following status report Friday morning:

 - Inchelium Complex encompassing the Fry, Inchelium Highway and Kewa Field fires (started Sept.
-7), north of Inchelium: 19,005 acres of grass, brush and timber (65 more than Wednesday), 62% contained, active fire behavior.
+7), north of Inchelium: 19,005 acres of grass, brush and timber (same as Thursday), 67% contained, active fire behavior.
 Structures threatened.
 Evacuation notices in effect.

 - Pearl Hill fire (started Sept.
-7 when it split off from the Cold Springs fire), east of Bridgeport: 223,730 acres of grass and brush (unchanged since Wednesday afternoon), 94% contained, minimal fire behavior.
+7 when it split off from the Cold Springs fire), east of Bridgeport: 223,730 acres of grass and brush (unchanged since Thursday), 94% contained, minimal fire behavior.
 Road and area closures in effect.

 The NWCC has given no update on these Washington fires since Wednesday: